dilshankarunarathne/js-pong/README.md

 ![fork instructions](assets/md-img/2-fork.png)
 Click on **Create fork** button.

 3. You will be redirected to your forked repository.
 ![fork instructions](assets/md-img/3-fork.png)

 4. Click on any file to edit it.
 ![fork instructions](assets/md-img/4-fork.png)

 (I am editing the index.html file here for demonstration purposes)

-5. Make the changes you want to make.
+5. Click on **Edit this file** button.
 ![fork instructions](assets/md-img/5-fork.png)